onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 +++

-CWIPI has been written to function in a massivelly parallel distributed environement.
+CWIPI has been written to function in a massively parallel distributed environment.
 Thus, the first thing to do, is the initialize the MPI environment:

 ```{code-cell}
 %%code_block -p exercise_1_code_1 -i 1